Philippa York: 1988

-1989: A third Tour stage win
+1989: a third Tour stage win

 York returned to one of her previous teams, Z–Peugeot as it was now known and was second overall behind Mottet after winning stage seven in the Critérium du Dauphiné Libéré.
 York was a stage winner in the Tour de Romandie and a runner-up in the Grand Prix de Wallonie to Thomas Wegmüller.

 She rode only one grand tour for the first time since 1984, and she had her best placing in the tour since the 1984 race.
 She won stage ten of the 1989 Tour de France from Cauterets to Superbagnères.
 York was first to the top of all four of that day's climbs scaling the Tourmalet, Aspin, and Peyresourde before the Superbagnères finish.
-Charly Mottet was dropped from the three-man group approaching the finish leaving York to out sprint Delgado at the line.
+Charly Mottet was dropped from the three-person group approaching the finish leaving York to out sprint Delgado at the line.
 York was placed eighth at this point and ended that year's tour in tenth.
-In the autumn York was overall winner in the Tour of Britain with her decisive move coming in a long two-man breakaway with Mauro Gianetti into Cardiff.
+In the autumn York was overall winner in the Tour of Britain with her decisive move coming in a long two-person breakaway with Mauro Gianetti into Cardiff.
 Gianetti took the sprint for the stage but York comfortably stayed in yellow for the rest of the race.
 Other top ten placings included eighth in the Tour de Vaucluse (Rooks won) and ninth in the Grand Prix of the Americas.